calico/hendrickson_2017_supplement/README.md

-# Supplementary code for Henderson et al., 2017 "Simultaneous profiling of DNA accessibility and gene expression dynamics with ATAC-seq and RNA-seq"
+# Supplementary code for Henderickson et al., 2017 "Simultaneous profiling of DNA accessibility and gene expression dynamics with ATAC-seq and RNA-seq"

 ## Summary